 - 17.1.1.
-Westminster Community Homes Ltd is set up by Westminster City Council to acquire existing homes and build new homes for use by Westminster residents.
-It has recently become a Registered Provider. - 17.1.2.
-WCH has entered into a nominations agreement with the City Council to provide 100% nominations to all first lettings and all re-lets.
-The properties are managed by CityWest Homes. - 17.1.3.
-Assured tenants of WCH properties are able to register for a transfer on the City Council's transfer list (under the relevant priority group set out within the scheme). - 17.1.4.
+Westminster Community Homes (WCH) was set up by Westminster City Council in 2009 as an Industrial and Provident Society (now Co-operative and Community Benefit Society) which is a company with charitable aims.
+In December 2010 became a Registered Provider (RP). - 17.1.2.
+WCH status has changed from having an independent status and subsidiary of Westminster City Council (WCC), to being wholly controlled by WCC with effect from May 2018. - 17.1.3.
+WCH has a nominations agreement with the City Council to provide 100% nominations to all first lettings and all re-lets.
+The properties are managed by WCH team at Westminster Housing. - 17.1.4.
+Assured tenants of WCH properties are able to register for a transfer on the City Council's transfer list (under the relevant priority group set out within the scheme). - 17.1.5.
 The following tenancy schemes are operated by WCH with properties being advertised through Choice Based Lettings;

-17.2.
-Family Homes
+17.2 Assured Tenancies

-- 17.2.1.
-Family Homes (2, 3 and 4-bedroom properties) are let on assured tenancies to priority applicants in housing need including overcrowded households.
-For all practical purposes the rent, security of tenure, the rights and responsibilities under the tenancy and day to day management arrangements will be same as a normal secure Council tenancy. - 17.2.2.
-However the collection of payment for water charges differs to other Council tenancies in that it is payable by the tenant to the water company rather than collected in the total rent charge.
+- 17.2.1 These tenancies are available (2, 3 and 4-bedroom properties) to priority applicants in housing need including overcrowded households.
+For all practical purposes the rent, security of tenure, the rights and responsibilities under the tenancy and day to day management arrangements will be same as a normal secure Council tenancy. - 17.2.2 However, the collection of payment for water charges differs to other Council tenancies in that it is payable by the tenant to the water company rather than collected in the total rent charge.